A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 \subsubsection{COVID-19 Case Study}

-Data was collected from 1,276 adults ($\geq 18$ years old) inpatients of two acute hospitals: King's College Hospital and Princess Royal University Hospital in South East London, UK.
-All patients in the dataset tested positive for SARSCov2 between the $1^{st}$ of March and $31^{st}$ April 2020.
-Static data collected include age, gender, ethnic background, the length of the period from symptoms onset to hospital admission, and pre-existing conditions (specifically, chronic obstructive pulmonary disease (COPD), Asthma, heart failure, diabetes, ischemic heart disease (IHD), hypertension and chronic kidney disease).
+Data was collected from 1,276 adult ($\geq 18$ years old) inpatients testing positive for severe acute respiratory syndrome coronavirus 2 (COVID-19) by reverse transcription polymerase chain reaction (RT-PCR) between the $1^{st}$ of March and $31^{st}$ April 2020 at two acute hospitals (King's College Hospital and Princess Royal University Hospital) in South East London (UK).
+Only symptomatic patients who required inpatient admission were included.
+Presenting symptoms included but were not limited to fever, cough, dyspnoea, myalgia, chest pain, or delirium.
+Static data collected include age, sex, ethnic background, the length of the period from symptoms onset to hospital admission, and pre-existing conditions (specifically, chronic obstructive pulmonary disease (COPD), Asthma, heart failure, diabetes, ischemic heart disease (IHD), hypertension and chronic kidney disease).
 For training and risk prediction, pre-existing conditions were aggregated into one ordinal feature describing the number of comorbidities at the time of admission.
-The dynamic features included 14 routinely collected vital signs and laboratory tests and are available on our online repository\footnote{https://github.com/zibrahim/MIMICTimeSeriesProcessing /blob/main/VitalAggregation.pdf}.
+The dynamic features included 14 of the routinely collected vital signs and laboratory tests of Table \ref{tab:aggregation}.
+Details of the variables used in the COVID-19 study and their missingness ratios in the data collected are available on our online repository \footnote{https://github.com/zibrahim/MIMICTimeSeriesProcessing /blob/main/VitalAggregation.pdf}.